logoCanungra School of Arts Hall

 The School of Arts building was moved into town by Walter and Albert Curtis in 1900.
 It was used as a school for only a short time as a new school was opened off Finch Road on land bought from Mrs Duncan.
 This left the hall to be used for its original purpose, that being recreation.
 The town at the time boasted a brass band, an orchestra and various performing groups with the occasional vising "entertainment troop".

 In 1912 the local community built a much larger and rather elaborate new School of Arts hall in the Gothic style on the site of the present hall.
 This hall was planned and built by Mr Day and Mr Parkinson.
-This building had proper stage facilities etc, and was the centre of the town's social life.
+This building had proper stage facilities etc, and was the centre of the town’s social life.
 The hall was dedicated as a Memorial Hall and housed an Honour Roll with the names of the locals who had served in the Armed Forces during WW1.
-By 1919, Mr H. D. Franklin was regularly showing silent movies, to the accompaniment of Mrs Page on piano until 'talkies' took over in 1933.
+(The Honour Board was unveiled by the Queensland Governor, His Excellency, Sir Matthew Nathan, on 17 June 1922).
+By 1919, Mr H. D. Franklin was regularly showing silent movies, to the accompaniment of Mrs Page on piano until ‘talkies’ took over in 1933.
 Electricity was installed in 1934.
-Sadly, just after World War 2, the hall burned to the ground.
+Sadly, this hall burned to the ground on the 3rd of March 1946.
+The cherished Honour Roll was lost in the fire.
+This was a disaster for the town in many ways.

 The void was filled by bringing a temporary hall from the then dispersing United States Army at Camp Cable near Logan Village.
-This was built on the land now a car park adjacent to the hall.
-For the next 10 years it was the hub of the towns entertainment.
+This was built on land now a car park adjacent to the hall, and for the next 10 years the temporary building was the hub of the towns entertainment.
 Some older, long term residents will remember the dances, the balls (for instance, the Jubilee Ball with magnificent costumes and beards, and photos in the Womens Weekly), the concerts organised by Mrs Page and Mrs Reilly, and the swinging and swirling skirts at the square dance nights.
 This hall was meant to be a temporary facility until a much larger and more permanent structure could be built.
 Soon, efforts began to accomplish just that.

 As well as the work and dedication of the businesses and families of the district, two temporary residents took it upon themselves to get involved and assist the project.
 They were Gerry Germain, the local Police Sergeant, and Les Emmett, the Commercial Bank Manager who was able to provide valuable and much needed financial advice.
 Fred Quiell, a carpenter from Southport was contracted to build the new hall.
 Mrs. Page and Ken Reilly organised concerts to help fund the building.